lyellread/cs427-final-project/documentation/documentation.md

 # Notations and Terminology

 Through this report, the standard notations from CS 427: Cryptography will be used.
 This includes symbols such as "$\gets$" ("samples uniformly from") and the hybrid proof format.
-In addition, the scheme $\Sigma$ will be used throughout to encapsulate several primitives that are referenced by `NOISE` constructions, accessing these subroutines will take the form $\Sigma.\subname{SubroutineName}()$.
+In addition, the scheme $\Sigma$ will be used throughout to encapsulate several primitives that are referenced by `NOISE` constructions, accessing these subroutines will take the form $\sig{SubroutineName}$.

 As a point of clarification, there are multiple subroutines with names that hint at Key Generation.
-Specifically, at first glance, the construction in [Key Generation and Storage] might be confused with $\Sigma.\subname{KeyGen}()$, however this abstraction of $\Sigma.\subname{KeyGen}()$ into the set of primitives in [Primitives] represents an attempt at mirroring the way that `NOISE` is programmed.
+Specifically, at first glance, the construction in [Key Generation and Storage] might be confused with $\sig{KeyGen}$, however this abstraction of $\sig{KeyGen}()$ into the set of primitives in [Primitives] represents an attempt at mirroring the way that `NOISE` is programmed.

-TODO: () on function calls or not in text??
+TODO: no () on function calls

 \pagebreak